-Led by: Eamonn Gilbert [Associate Director Commissioning, Achieving for Children], Julia Travers [Director for Commissioning, Richmond CCG]
+Led by: Strategic Lead for Commissioning, [Achieving for Children], Julia Travers [Director for Commissioning, Richmond CCG]

-- 1) Understand and include the needs of children and young people in all of our plans. - 2) Work with children, young people and families to find out about the quality of services. - 3) Review spending on complex needs and out-of-area school places. - 4) Develop ways to commission services in partnership. - 5) Review our contracts with independent schools, to reduce costs.
+- 1) Include the needs of children and young people in all of our plans. - 2) Work with children, young people and families to find out about the quality of services. - 3) Review spending on complex needs and out-of-area school places. - 4) Develop ways to commission (buy) services in partnership. - 5) Develop use of therapies like occupational therapy and speech and language therapy, including in mainstream schools. - 6) Review our contracts with independent schools.

-- 1) We are reviewing our spending on therapies; is it effective and does it meet the needs of children and young people? - 2) We are talking with independent schools and academies about the price of school places. - 3) We are transferring some money from "mainstream" funding to "high needs".
-We have agreed a small transfer of 0.5%.
+- 1) We are reviewing our spending on therapies; is it effective and does it meet the needs of children and young people? - 2) We are talking with independent schools and academies about the price of school places. - 3) We are transferring 0.5% of our funding from "mainstream" to "high needs" and "early intervention".